mahmoudkandel980/Dinamo-Mea-Test/README.md

 -   Users can Get Posts.
 Create, Edit and Delete post.
 -   UI made by ant design library.
 -   Project made by React library beside TypeScript.
--   CRUD operators done by Redux toolkit.
+-   CRUD operators done by axios and Redux toolkit.

 ## how to run application